 Compliance checklist for partner banks, fintechs, and BaaS providers

-The common theme from this session is clear—whether you’re a partner bank, fintech, or BaaS provider, critical to gain a competitive advantage and to manage risk with third-party relationships
+The common theme from this session is clear—whether you’re a partner bank, fintech, or BaaS provider, compliance is critical to gain a competitive advantage and to manage risk with third-party relationships

 Download this checklist for building out a robust third-party compliance program, including key considerations for risk management, due diligence, compliance management systems, and documentation and reporting.